scottburch/river-js/README.md

 Modules communicate through __events__ and __actions__.

+### Using files within a module

+Modules allow for the inclusion of other files within the module.
+Modules should communicate through the main module file but use other files for views and support.
+For example, the "auth" module could have a login view within the directory called views in a module.

+    /**
+    ** Auth module
+    **/
+    defineModule({name:'auth', category:'system', description:'Authentication'}, function(that) {
+        that.on_desktop_desktopReady = function() {                       // there is a desktop module that sets everything up first that.require(['views/LoginView'], function(LoginView) {       // retreives LoginView.js from the /views directory within the module
+                LoginView(loginHelper);                                   // instantiate the login view passing helper functions separating the view from the logic
+            }
+        }
+    });

+    var loginHelper = {
+       doLogin: function() {
+            // do login stuff here
+       }
+    }

 ### Events

 When one module fires an event, all other modules that have a hook method for that event get called autmatically.